fetchai/cosmpy/docs/api/aerial/coins.md

 def assign(coins: Optional[CoinsParamType] = None) -> "Coins"
 ```

-Assign value of this ('self') instance from any of the supported coin(s) representation types.
+Assign passed in `coins` *in to* this ('self') instance.

-This means that the current value of this ('self') instance will be completely replaced with a new value
+This means that the current value of this ('self') instance will be completely *replaced* with the value
-carried in the input `coins` parameter.
+carried by the input `coins` parameter.

 **Arguments**:

-- `coins`: Input coins in any of supported types.
+- `coins`: Input coins in any of the supported types.

 **Raises**: